CALCampus - Science Courses Online. High School and College.

 3 semester credits

 Concepts in Biochemistry provides an introductory survey of basic principles of biochemistry.
-It is intended for those considering careers in the field of health sciences and others who want to familiarize themselves with the fundamentals of this important subject which impacts our daily lives in a practical way.
-The inner workings of the body are studied by examining the major metabolic pathways and how they work together to facilitate life in an entire organism.
-No lab.
+It is intended for those who want to familiarize themselves with the fundamentals of this important subject which impacts our daily lives in a practical way.
 The textbook is provided online.
 Prerequisites: high school chemistry and biology.
+Students needing a higher level course should register for SH328.

 Science Course Price List Course Registration Form